Over seventeen years of website redesign experience, tips you have to pay attention to.

 Are you happy with your website?
 Does it make you proud?
 Does it generate leads, reflect your brand and contain inspirational content?
+Are you ready for a website redesign?

 While you consider your answer, digest these stats:

-88% of browsers won’t return to a website following a single poor user experience
+88% of browsers won’t return to a website following a single poor user experience.

 Source: Gomez

-75% of people judge a business by its website
+75% of people judge a business by its website.

 Source: Stanford University